o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/programmer-guide/behavior-context.md

 weight: 100
 ---

-The behavior context is a reflection system in **Open 3D Engine (O3DE)** that exposes C++ methods, data types, and the O3DE event mechanisms, providing the necessary bindings for scripting environments to invoke the exposed code at run time.
+The behavior context is a reflection system in **Open 3D Engine (O3DE)** that exposes C++ classes, methods, constants, data types, and the O3DE event mechanisms, providing the necessary bindings for scripting environments to invoke the code at run time.
 Script Canvas uses the script bindings to automatically create new nodes in the Node Palette for use in your Script Canvas graphs.
-Using these nodes, you can call the C++ methods, send and receive the events, or pass the new data types through the node's data pins.
+Using these new nodes, you can call the C++ methods, get and set properties, retrieve constants, broadcast and handle events, and pass your custom data types through the node's data pins.

 In short, use the behavior context with Script Canvas to do the following:

-+ Reflect C++ methods as Script Canvas nodes.
++ Call C++ methods using Script Canvas nodes.
++ Access properties and constants from Script Canvas.
 + Expose C++ data types to Script Canvas.
-+ Reflect AZ::Event and EBus events as Script Canvas nodes.
++ Send and receive AZ::Event and EBus events through Script Canvas nodes.

-In this topic, you will learn how Script Canvas works with the behavior context to create new nodes and expose new data types.
-We will review an example of this process and provide tips and best practices when using the behavior context with Script Canvas.
+In this topic, you will learn how Script Canvas uses the behavior context to create new nodes and expose new data types to do all of the things described.
+There are several illustrative examples, and each example contains tips and best practices when using the behavior context to extend Script Canvas.

-## Architecture
+## Script Canvas Architecture

 The following code architecture diagram shows the relationship between Script Canvas and the behavior context in Open 3D Engine.